tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/synthetic-control-methods-intro.md

 ```
 {{% /codeblock %}}

 In this step, we generate the weights for the synthetic control using the specified optimization window (1970-1988).
-This involves optimizing the combination of control units to best match the treated unit (California) based on the pre-intervention characteristics.
-The parameters *margin_ipo*p*, *sigf_ipop*, and *bound_ipop* fine-tune this process, ensuring that the resulting synthetic control is both accurate and practical.
+This involves optimizing the combination of control units to best match the treated unit (`California`) based on the pre-intervention characteristics.
+The parameters `margin_ipop`, `sigf_ipop`, and `bound_ipop` fine-tune this process, ensuring that the resulting synthetic control is both accurate and practical.

-Finally, we generate the synthetic control:
+### Step 5: Generate the synthetic control

 {{% codeblock %}}
 ```R